Occupations in the Food Service Sector

 Working in a restaurant can pose both physical challenges, such as lifting heavy supplies, and intellectual challenges, such as remembering customers’ intricate food orders.
 As Career Trend points out, “Working in a restaurant can be one of the most stressful jobs you can have, and the pay doesn’t always reflect the amount of effort the job requires.
 However, there are certain strategies you can employ to help you survive working in a restaurant.
 With the proper motivation, a heavy dose of patience and a hard work ethic, you can make the most out of working at a restaurant, achieving your monetary and personal goals without letting the stresses of the job overwhelm you.”

 Some employers have made a particular effort to hire refugee newcomers and may make special allowance for their current level of English proficiency.
-These may be independent establishments, such as Wanda’s Pie in the Sky; regional chains, such as Paramount Fine Foods; or international chains, such as Starbucks.
+These may be independent establishments; regional chains, such as Paramount Fine Foods; or international chains, such as Starbucks.

 - Paramount Fine Foods Commits To Hiring Syrian Refugees At Every Store (Mar 23/16) [Huffington Post].